 The intermediate drama class and Carson Performing Arts will host their annual Comedy Improv at 2 p.m.
 Wednesday and at 7:30 p.m.
 March 10.
 This event will be held at the Brewery Arts Center.
 Admission is $5.
 For more information, please call 887-0438.

 The Carson High academic team - (composed of Josh Belt, Jasmine Daoudi, Felicia Groso, Ryan Helen Carl Hernandez, Christy Lin, Lisa Midboe, Tina Nye, Erienne Overli, Andrew Palmer, Greg Saunders, Chad Shroy, and Martin Sosa) - has a competition coming up on March 26.
 They will compete against teams from Churchill County, Douglas, and George Whittell high schools.

 Math department tutoring opportunities abound: All year - Senior Math Proficiency tutoring from 7-7:40 a.m. in room 307.
 All year - Math Tutoring from 2-3 p.m. in room 223.
 Feb 26 -March 26 - Junior Math Proficiency tutoring 7-7:40 a.m. and 2-3 p.m. in room 249.

 In other news, the CHS Staff Relay for Life Team is sponsoring a spaghetti lunch on March 19 with profits going to the American Cancer Society.
 Cost of the lunch is $5.

-• Cherie Mathis and Cindy Watty are counselors at Carson High School and members of Senator Pride.
+• Cindy Watty is a counselor at Carson High School and a member of Senator Pride.